rmcanany/SolidEdgeStorekeeper/Readme.md

 Standard parts, especially fasteners, are frequently patterned after placement.
 If this option is enabled and the feature to which a part has been assembled is a member of a pattern, the program attempts to pattern the part.
 There are currently a couple of limitations.

+- It works in SE2024 and SE2025.
+It does not work in SE2019 or SE2021.
+Other versions have not been tested.

 - It works with `Smart Patterns` and `User-Defined Patterns` (that's a hole with multiple hole circles in the profile).
 It does not work with (the default) `Fast Patterns` unfortunately, unless you get lucky and pick the hole that was used to create the pattern.

 - It is sometimes unable to create a pattern when placing a fastener to a part located in a subasembly.
 In some cases, it helps to save the top-level assembly and try again.